trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/debugging-your-contracts.md

 ### (l) print additional source context

 This command prints source context surrounding the current source line.
 By default, it prints 5 lines ahead of and 3 lines behind the current source line.
-You can configure the number of source line to be printed with `+` and `-`; e.g., `l +<lines-ahead> -<lines-back>` will make it print `lines-ahead` lines ahead of and `lines-back` lines behind the current line.
+You can configure the number of source lines to be printed with `+` and `-`; e.g., `l +<lines-ahead> -<lines-back>` will make it print `lines-ahead` lines ahead of and `lines-back` lines behind the current line.
 The configured numbers are saved and used for printout afterward.

 ### (g) turn on generated sources